 7. In another common usage of the word financial equity is also the value of an ownership interest in property. ( This aspect needs to be further explored in our context., because indeed it is important to ensure that citizens own, i.e., have a significant share in their city or country.
 Thus helping to sure that they see themselves as active parts of the solution.)

-8. Here are some synonyms that come to mind: Fairness, social justice, decency, morality , nobility ??, integrity, honesty, disinterestedness, neutrality, rectitude , impartiality, evenhandedness, compensatory . . .
+8. Here are some synonyms that come to mind: Fairness, justice, social justice, decency, morality , nobility ??, integrity, honesty, disinterestedness, neutrality, rectitude , impartiality, evenhandedness, compensatory . . .

 9. When it comes to economic aspects, equity looks at the distribution of capital, goods and access to services throughout an economy and is often measured using tools such as the Gini index.
 (Commonly used as a statistical measure of inequality of income or wealth.
 A Gini coefficient of zero expresses perfect equality where all values are the same i.e., where everyone has an exactly equal income.
 At the other end of the equity spectrum, a Gini coefficient of one indicates maximal inequality among values, i.e., where only one person takes all the income. )